I’ve always had a very specific vision for my writing.

 It’s a question I ask myself often: Am I cooking with love?
 Readers can taste a lack of effort; it’s no different than a restaurant-goer.

-Most cannot explain why the food tastes different.
+Most cannot explain why the meal is different.
 Something is missing.
 Maybe too much salt, maybe not enough.
 Not sure.
 But something is not quite right.
-The same is true with a magazine.
-Readers may not be able to put their finger on what is not working, and even if they can’t distinguish between a dangling participle and a sentence fragment (neither can I), they know something is off.
+The same is true with just about everything we create.
+In my case, readers may not be able to put their finger on what is not working, and even if they can't distinguish between a dangling participle and a sentence fragment (neither can I), they know something is off.

 Almost always it comes back to love.

 That is why I am constantly thinking about that tiny restaurant.
-And why I believe we should all visualize it in the work we do, no matter what sort of work we do, whether we are magazine publishers, or chefs, or teachers, or dentists, or electricians.
+And why I believe we should all visualize it in the work we do, no matter what sort of work we do, whether we are journalists, or chefs, or teachers, or dentists, or electricians.

-And the key to cooking with love, I have come to realize after interviewing nearly a thousand people here on California’s Central Coast, is to first find meaningful work.
+And the key to cooking with love, I have come to realize after interviewing thousands of people here in America’s Happiest City on California’s Central Coast, is to first find meaningful work.
 Find work that does not feel like work.

 That is the trick.
 The secret sauce.
 Everything.